vuepress-theme-hope/vuepress-theme-hope/docs/sass-palette/src/config.md

 This is the file where user set style variables.

-The default filename is starting with id above.
+The default filename is starting with ID above.

 :::